Žan Jevšenak

-Žan Jevšenak (born 15 May 2003) is a Slovenian professional footballer who plays as a midfielder for Portuguese side Benfica B.
+Žan Jevšenak (born 15 May 2003) is a Slovenian professional footballer who plays as a defensive midfielder for Turkish TFF 1.
+Lig club Vanspor, on loan from Italian Serie A club Pisa.

 Club career

 Born in Maribor, Slovenia, Jevšenak joined Benfica in 2019, from Bravo.
 In September 2021, Jevšenak signed a new contract with the Lisbon-based club.
-He made his professional debut with Benfica B in a 2–1 loss to Mafra in April 2022.
+He made his professional debut with Benfica's reserve team in a 2–1 loss to Mafra in April 2022.

+On 15 July 2024, Jevšenak signed for Italian Serie B club Pisa.
+Six months later, he went on loan to Portuguese club Oliveirense for the remainder of the 2024–25 season.

 International career

-Jevšenak has represented Slovenia at all youth international levels from under-15 to under-21.
+Jevšenak represented Slovenia at all youth international levels from under-15 to under-21.